Australia’s energy consumers are the biggest winners in the country’s transition to renewable energy as prices plummet to historic lows.

 These prices are set to dip lower and hit an ebb of $36 per MWh in 2023.

-They are eventually expected to recover to around $70 in 2025, but that is way below the prices which were being charged in the lucrative 2017-2019 period which was kicked off by the closure of Hazelwood in Victoria.
+They are eventually expected to recover to around $70 in 2025, but that is way below the prices that were being charged in the lucrative 2017-2019 period which was kicked off by the closure of Hazelwood in Victoria.

 Get updates on relevant energy industry news